Fastiz/openvpn-config/client-site/README.md

 On the host enable port forwarding: sudo echo 1 > /proc/sys/net/ipv4/ip_forward

-Then start the server ./run-server.sh <ip of the subnet>:
+Then start the server ./run-server.sh IP_OF_THE_SUBNET:
-  - The ip of the subnet is the address of the local network of the server for sharing with the client.
+  - TIP_OF_THE_SUBNET - is the address of the local network of the server for sharing with the client.